 French Roulette vs American Roulette

-French Roulette does the opposite and reduces the house edge caused by the Zero in half (in case of playing two-sided bets).
+French Roulette does the opposite and reduces the house edge caused by the Zero in half (in the case of playing two-sided bets).

 Conclusion